 In the main description of the apparatus several forms of remote control are mentioned.
-To carry out any one of these methods use must be made of the "Remote Control" jack on the front panel, the appropriate connections being made to the pins of the six-poled socket.
-Fig. 10 shows the different pins on the socket.
+To carry out any one of these methods use must be made of the REMOTE CONTROL jack on the front panel, the appropriate connections being made to the pins of the six-poled socket.
+Fig. 2.5 shows the different pins on the socket.

-Fig. 10.
-"Remote Control" jack, viewed looking towards front panel.
+Fig. 2.5.
+REMOTE CONTROL jack, viewed looking towards front panel.

-Remote control of the magnetic clutch can be obtained by setting or breaking a connection between a and f, providing the clutch control switch is at the position "Clutch Off".
+Remote control of the magnetic clutch can be obtained by making or breaking a connection between a and f, providing the clutch control switch AUTO-MATIC SCANNING is at the position "off".

-For external modulation it is necessary to connect the external generator between chassis and terminal b, having the "Modulation Frequency" switch set to any position except "Mod.
-Off."
+For external modulation one may connect the external generator between chassis and terminal b, having the MODULATION FREQUENCY switch set to position "Ext.
+Mod.", but it is also possible to use f as chassis connection.
 For remote interruption of the output signal (stopping of the fixed oscillator) the terminal c should be connected to terminal f (ground).
 This arrangement is used, for instance, when reverberation measurements are carried out automatically by employing the B & K Level Recorder Type 2305.
 A special switch in the Recorder then connects terminal c to ground when the radiated signal has to be interrupted.

-Terminals d and e are in connection with an internal contact used for marking a certain frequency within the Oscillator's frequency range and further to interrupt the signal output when the frequency scale pointer is outside the scale.
+Terminals d and e are in connection with an internal contact used for interrupting the signal output when the frequency scale pointer is outside the scale.